Martinity/RadiataModdingTool/README.md

 -3 LZSS16: LZSS with 16bit flags and 2byte literals.

 Compressor generates a similar offset histogram to the original.
 In my testing this compressor compresses files slightly more than the original.
+Uses a greedy search algorithm.

 Decompression/Encryption generates bit identical outputs compared to original.

-### Areas of Improvments
+### Notable areas of improvement
-Speed of compression.
+Speed of compression, currently $O(n)^2$

 I have not researched runtime decompression speeds.